stuffrome/ttd-prototype/README.md

 # Tiki Temple Dude [BETA]

-More like Icy Igloo Penguin, but hey... it's an alpha build.
+More like Tiki Temple Penguin, but hey... it's still a beta build.

 ## Controls